KwachOjunga/ksm-rs/README.md

   To try observe the current llvm output one can run:

-  ensure you have atleast the stable version of rust installed.
+  ensure you have atleast the stable version of rust installed and LLVM 22 in your path.

 ```sh
     cargo r --bin klc --input src/bin/klc/examples/fibonacci.kl --arg 7